mendableai/npx-generate-llmstxt/README.md

 # generate-llmstxt

 A simple NPX package that generates LLMs.txt files using the Firecrawl API.
-This package creates two files in your specified output directory (defaults to 'public' folder):
+Specify the URL you want and it creates two files in your specified output directory (defaults to 'public' folder):
 - `llms.txt`: Contains a summary of the LLM-related content
 - `llms-full.txt`: Contains the full text content

-It generates the files based on the live version of the website.

 ## Usage